jacobkap/crimebythenumbers/docs/index.md

 ## What you will learn

 For many of the lessons we will be working through real research questions and working from start to finish as you would on your own project.
 This involves thinking about what you want to accomplish from the data you have and what steps you need to take to reach that goal.
 This involves more than just knowing what code to write - it includes figuring out what your data has, whether it can answer the question you're asking, and planning out (without writing any code yet) what you need to do when you start coding.
+For most lessons we'll be using actual crime data that is commonly used in research so you'll become acquainted to a number of important data sets.

 ### Skills

-There is a large range of skills in criminological research - far too large to cover in a single book.
+There is a large range of skills in criminology research - far too large to cover in a single book.
 Here we will attempt to teach fundamental skills to build a solid foundation for future work.
 We'll be focusing on the following skills and trying to reinforce our skills with each lesson.

   * Subsetting - Taking only certain rows or columns from a data set
   * Graphing